ayh015-dev/DA-LLPose/README.md

 This is the official repository for the ECCV'24 paper: Domain-Adaptive 2D Human Pose Estimation via Dual Teachers in Extremely Low-Light Conditions.

 ## Environment
-The code is developed using python 3.11.8 on Ubuntu 20.04.
-NVIDIA GPUs are needed.
-The code is developed and tested using 4 NVIDIA RTX 3090 GPU cards.
-Other platforms are not fully tested.
+The code is developed using python 3.11.8 on Ubuntu 20.04, and our model is trained on four NVIDIA RTX 3090 GPUs.
+Other platforms have not been fully tested.

 ## Quick start
 ### Installation
-1. Clone this repo, and we'll call the directory that you cloned as ${POSE_ROOT}.
+1. Clone this repo, and we'll call the directory you cloned as ${POSE_ROOT}.
 2. Install dependencies:
 ```
    pip install -r requirements.txt
 ```
 3. Install [CrowdPoseAPI](https://github.com/Jeff-sjtu/CrowdPose).
-   Note that different environments affect the installation of the API.
-In our case, please use the following command.
+   Different environments may affect the installation of the API.
+In our case, we use the following command.
+(Note: You may encouter an AttributeError when using CrowdPoseAPI due to deprecated numpy features, just follow the prompted instructions and make changes should be fine.)
 ```
    pip install -e .
 ```
-4. Init output(training model output directory) and log(tensorboard log directory) directory:
+4. Create output (training model output directory) and log (tensorboard log directory) directories:

 ```
    mkdir output
    mkdir log
 ```
-5. Download pretrained models and our well-trained models from ([GoogleDrive](https://drive.google.com/drive/folders/1QDI60Fs1QoDDNviU4WPKSxga0PKcsKGd?usp=sharing)) and make models directory look like this:
+5. Download our pretrained models from ([GoogleDrive](https://drive.google.com/drive/folders/1QDI60Fs1QoDDNviU4WPKSxga0PKcsKGd?usp=sharing)) and make model directory look like this:
 ```
     ${POSE_ROOT}
     |-- model